Samina022/Samina022/README.md

   👀 I’m interested in Python,Data Analysis and IT support
-- 🌱 I’m currently learning python and data analysis
+- 🌱 I’m currently learning Generative AI Engineering , python and data analysis
-- 💞️ I’m looking to collaborate on python codes, Cyber secuerity issues and data
+- 💞️ I’m looking to collaborate on AI, python codes, Cyber secuerity issues and data
 - 📫 How to reach me you can drop me a inbox message

 <!---